 We speak to the Swiss education consultant Stefanie Busse about local, bilingual, and international schools in Switzerland.

-As a former German teacher, Stefanie has first-hand experience teaching in both public and international schools in Switzerland.
+Stefanie runs Swiss Education Consulting, a company that helps expats understand the Swiss school system and find the right school for their children.
+As a former German teacher, she has first-hand experience teaching in both public and international schools in Switzerland.
 She has been advising expat families for over 10 years about the Swiss education system and collaborates with educational authorities and schools.

 - Hello, everybody, and welcome to another episode of Living in Switzerland.
 The series is brought to you by Rigby.
 We are a staffing and IT services company based in Zurich.